 You could fill an encyclopedia with all the ways this has complicated and restricted the lives of medical doctors, but a particularly salient way is underscored by a physician’s comment in a recent piece from Kaiser Health News:

 Their rationale is that interstate competition would free employers to shop across the country for the cheapest, lamest healthcare plan to dump on their employees.
-Animated by a similar logic, the architects of Obamacare also included provisions in the act to push all of those stingy employers to give their workers more expansive and expensive healthcare plans than before.
+Animated by a similar logic, the architects of Obamacare also included provisions in the act to push all of those stingy employers to give their workers more expansive and expensive healthcare plans.

 But if that economic logic made sense, it would follow that legislators should also pass a federal edict forbidding private employers from cutting employee salaries, while simultaneously pushing them to give all their workers a nice fat pay raise.
 The reason none of these strategies would effectively promote the common good stems from a stubborn truth of economics: artificially propping up or boosting worker compensation by government edict leaves businesses unable to afford as many workers.
 The result is unemployment.

 Some are further concerned that interstate competition would debase the entire health insurance industry, but think about other industries.
 Free competition has led to continued improvements in cell phone technology, automobile rental, restaurant service, and on and on the list could go.
 It’s the difference between the service you get from Apple or Chick-fil-A versus the take-a-number bureaucratic shuffle you experience at the Department of Motor Vehicles.
 The first two are sharpened by competition, the latter shielded from it.

 Yes, employers who come between workers and health insurance providers want good value, but both employer and employee want good value.
 Neither wants a needlessly large chunk of the employee’s total compensation bled off into overpriced, inefficiently managed health insurance.
 Both desire the quality and value that free competition tends to promote.